Selenium Grid allows you to,

 What is Selenium Grid?

-Selenium Grid is used to speed up the execution of a test pass by using multiple machines to run tests in parallel.
+- Selenium Grid is used to speed up the execution of a test pass by using multiple machines to run tests in parallel.
 For example, if you have a suite of 100 tests, but you set up Selenium Grid to support 4 different machines (VMs or separate physical machines) to run those tests, your test suite will complete in (roughly) one-fourth the time as it would if you ran your tests sequentially on a single machine.
-For large test suites, and long-running test suite such as those performing large amounts of data-validation, this can be a significant time-saver.
+For large test suites, and long-running test suites such as those performing large amounts of data-validation, this can be a significant time-saver.
 Some test suites can take hours to run.
 Another reason to boost the time spent running the suite is to shorten the turnaround time for test results after developers check-in code for the AUT.
 Increasingly software teams practicing Agile software development want test feedback as immediately as possible as opposed to wait overnight for an overnight test pass.

-In addition, one can have a grid of all the same browser, type and version.
+- In addition, one can have a grid of all the same browser, type, and version.
 For instance, one could have a grid of 4 machines each running 3 instances of Firefox 12, allowing for a ‘server-farm’ (in a sense) of available Firefox instances.
-When the suite runs, each test is passed to Selenium-Grid which assigns the test to the next available Firefox instance.
+When the suite runs, each test is passed to it which assigns the test to the next available Firefox instance.
 In this manner one gets test pass where conceivably 12 tests are all running at the same time in parallel, significantly reducing the time required to complete a test pass.